Tennent Reef: Lighthouse

 The lighthouse emits a flashing light with a characteristic 2+1 group pattern, following a 10-second cycle.
-Its effective range is 14 nautical miles during the day and 15 nautical miles at night.
+Its effective range is 14 nmi during the day and 15 nmi at night.

 History

 In late 1987 and early 1988, the Vietnam People's Navy planned to deploy forces to occupy Tennent Reef, Discovery Great Reef, West London Reef, and Fiery Cross Reef.
 However, China moved ahead and seized Fiery Cross Reef on January 26, 1988.

 On January 25, 1988, the HQ-613 vessel from Vietnam's Naval Region 4 transported Brigade 146 and Engineer Regiment 83 to Tien Nu Islet (today, it is called Tien Nu A Island), where they built stilt houses and organized island defense.
 By February 6, 1988, the stationed forces had completed level-3 housing and continued to hold their position on the island.

+On 13 October 1999, a Philippine aircraft flying too low to observe a three-story infrastructure on the Tennent Reef were fired upon by Vietnamese gunners stationed at the garrison, the aircraft returned safely.
+Two weeks later, the Philippine government protested the incident, while the Vietnamese government told that their soldiers only fired warning shots as the aircraft was flying too close for comfort.